Updated 16/06/2025

 Drift planting is low maintenance, as plants grouped closely together tend to cover large areas of bare earth, which in turn can cut down on weeding.

-When larger numbers of the same plant are flowering en masse it makes it easier for pollinating insects to find.
+When larger numbers of the same plant are flowering en masse it makes it easier for pollinating insects like bees and butterflies, to find.
+Many of them look for nectar and pollen from plants of the same species.

 Mass planting with the same plant can make it quicker and easier to fill the flower border quicker as it simplifies plant choices!